intel/iot-js-api/api/ocf/webidl.md

 callback ErrorHandler = void (Error error);

-// The function that is called by implementation to select resource representation. callback TranslateCallback = ResourceRepresentation (Dictionary requestOptions);
+// The function that is called by the implementation to select resource representation. callback TranslateCallback = ResourceRepresentation (Dictionary requestOptions);

 // The request types below hide the request id, source, and target (this) deviceId.